English

 ENGL 281 - Crafts of Writing: Fiction

-This course will focus in a variety of ways on the development of skills for writing fiction, building on the work done in ENGL 120.
+This advanced workshop course focuses in a variety of ways on the development of skills for writing fiction, building on the work done in ENGL 150.
 Depending on the instructor, it may approach the creative process through, for example, writing from models of the short story (both classic and contemporary), working with the technical components of fiction (e.g., plot, setting, structure, characterization), or developing linked stories or longer fictions (or other methodology selected by the instructor: see department postings for details).
 It will involve extensive readings and discussion of fiction in addition to regular fiction writing assignments.
-The course may be conducted to some extent in workshop format; the emphasis will be on continuing to develop writing skills.
-Course may be taken twice for credit, so long as it is with a different instructor.
-Every year.
+Course may be taken twice for credit, so long as it is with a different instructor, with the approval of the Chair.

 ENGL 282 - The Crafts of Writing: Creative Nonfiction

-This course will focus in a variety of ways on the development of skills for writing nonfiction, building on the work done in ENGL 120.
-Depending on the instructor, it may approach the creative process through, for example, translating personal experience into autobiography or memoir, or developing the essay form, the opinion piece, the journalistic report or a variety of other forms.
+This advanced workshop course focuses in a variety of ways on the development of skills for writing creative nonfiction, building on the work done in ENGL 150.
+Depending on the instructor, it may approach the creative process through, for example, translating lived experience into the personal essay, or developing narrative journalism, the lyric essay, or a variety of other forms.
 It will involve extensive readings and discussion of nonfiction in addition to regular nonfiction writing assignments.
-The course may be conducted to some extent in workshop format; the emphasis will be on continuing to develop writing skills.
-Course may be taken twice for credit, so long as it is with a different instructor.
-Alternate years.
+Course may be taken twice for credit, so long as it is with a different instructor, with the approval of the Chair.

 ENGL 284 - The Crafts of Writing: Screenwriting